saalikmubeen/sonder.fm/README.md

 - **Theme Picker:** `/theme/:slug` (choose your vibe)
 - **Messaging:** Real-time chat via Socket.IO
 - **Background Worker:** Refreshes now playing, updates GPT-4 vibe summaries

+### Security and Auth

+Sonder.fm implements a robust, production-grade refresh token rotation system for maximum security:

+- **Backend:**
+  - Refresh tokens are AES-256 encrypted and stored securely in the database.
+  - On every refresh, the old token is invalidated (rotated) and a new one is issued.
+  - If a refresh token is leaked or reused, it is immediately invalidated, preventing replay attacks.
+  - All sensitive operations use short-lived JWTs and long-lived, rotating refresh tokens.

+- **Frontend:**
+  - JWTs are stored in memory/localStorage and used for API requests.
+  - When a JWT expires, the frontend automatically and silently requests a new one using the refresh token (silent refresh).
+  - Only one refresh request is made at a time; all other requests are queued and retried after a successful refresh, ensuring seamless UX and preventing race conditions.
+  - If refresh fails (e.g., token is invalid/expired), the user is securely logged out and all sensitive data is cleared.

 ---